The first Olympic and Paralympic brothers – DW – 07/22/2024

 ‘Grateful to our parents'

 The two brothers can't spend much time together at the moment.
 Training camps abroad and many hours in the Berlin swimming pool make for a packed diary.
-One Saturday, however, their parents invited them home for breakfast.
+On a recent Saturday, however, their parents invite them home for breakfast.
 Rather atypically for competitive athletes, they are served hearty sandwiches — and plenty of coffee.

 "We moved our family life to the indoor swimming pool," says mum Eike Braunschweig, recalling earlier times.